 As your instructor, I will work to create a learning environment that welcomes, listens to, and respects students of all identities, inclusive of race, gender, sexuality, age, or ability.
-As a recent immigrant to Canada from the United Kingdom, I am committed to educating myself about the historic and ongoing impacts of marginalization and colonization in Canada.
+As an immigrant to Canada from the United Kingdom, I am committed to educating myself about the historic and ongoing impacts of marginalization and colonization in Canada.
 I am mindful of my position as a cisgender white man and the privilege this has afforded me throughout my education and academic career.
 If you feel that any class content is inappropriate or makes you feel uncomfortable, I would encourage you to talk to me or the TA.
-The Canvas discussion threads will contain a link to a Qualtrics survey for any feedback you would prefer to provide anonymously.

 Like much of psychology and academia, research on gambling and decision making is historically built on a small subset of privileged voices.
-I review the set readings annually and invite input from trainees in my lab, which includes trainees who hold a range of diverse perspectives and identities.
-Nevertheless, it remains the case that many of the set readings, and experiments that we discuss in class, have been authored by white men.
-Progress in this field will be made by integrating a more diverse set of experiences, and I will create a discussion thread to receive any input you may have on suitable articles for next year's course.
+I review the Set Readings annually and I invite input from trainees in my lab, which includes trainees who hold a range of diverse perspectives and identities.
+Nevertheless, it remains the case that many of the Set Readings, and experiments that we discuss in class, have been authored by white men.
+Progress in this field will be made by integrating a more diverse set of experiences, and I invite your suggestions on the Set Readings for next year's course.